-- fig 6.1: Small Public Plaza - A3.01 Outdoor Public Spaces The District master plan illustrates a number of outdoor spaces for programmed and unprogrammed activity.
-These include interstitial spaces between building areas (figs 6.1, 6.2), and courtyards.
-Outdoor spaces should be linked to longer pedestrian pathway systems, forming start and stop destinations to encourage pathway use (figs 6.1 thru 6.5). - A The design vocabulary and material palette for outdoor public spaces shall be consistent throughout the District and should complement adjacent architecture and landscape architecture design. - B. With creative and coordinated use of paving materials, public gathering areas, sidewalks, and waiting areas can be designed to have a unique style that could and should be replicated throughout the Village.
+- A3.01 Outdoor Public Spaces The District master plan illustrates a number of outdoor spaces for programmed and unprogrammed activity.
+These include interstitial spaces between building areas (figs 6-1, 6-2), courtyards, and a prominent center green (see C3.00) as a focal point for the District.
+Outdoor spaces should be linked to longer pedestrian pathway systems, forming start and stop destinations to encourage pathway use (figs 6-1 thru 6-5). - A The design vocabulary and material palette for outdoor public spaces shall be consistent throughout the District and should complement adjacent architecture and landscape architecture design. - B. With creative and coordinated use of paving materials, public gathering areas, sidewalks, and waiting areas can be designed to have a unique style that could and should be replicated throughout the Village.